idewave/tentacli/README.md

 # idewave-cli
-This is Rust implementation of world of warcraft client v3.3.5a.
+This is Rust implementation of World of Warcraft client v3.3.5a.
 Smart CLI.

-This project provide structure for easy apply any amount of handlers of user actions when interact with wow server.
+Use this project to customize actions when interact with WoW server.
+Interaction can be automatic and manual.
-Current supported version of wow is **3.3.5a** only.

-Packet interaction contains of two parts: processors part and manual part.
-Processor is just automatic reaction to packets that come from server (like response to LOGIN_CHALLENGE).
-Manual part currently implemented only within AI part (see movement/ai).

-In the future I want to improve some I/O and make manual part more extended.
+In case of automatic interaction you just define any amount of handlers and bind them to specific opcode inside special `Processor` object.
+So this handlers will be processed once packet with specific opcode received from server.

+In case of manual interaction you can define special manager (see **movement/ai** as example) where you decide by yourself when to send packets (or do another actions).

 ### How to start
 Rename **Config.yml.dist** into **Config.yml**, then edit it according to your preferences.